close up of black stone

 The closing is the final hurdle to jump through before you get the keys to your new home.
 You and the seller will sign the legal documents transferring ownership from the previous owner to you.

 You may be required to bring proof of insurance and inspection.
 The down payment will also be required at this time.
 Your realtor or closing agent from the title company will give you the amount needed at closing, which will include your down payment as well as several other fees.
-Be sure to bring a cashier's check in that amount.
 Once everything is completed, you'll be handed the keys to your new home.

 After your purchase